Read your latest personalised notifications

-The 2019 edition will be opened in early September 2019.
+The 2019 edition will be open soon.
 Be ready !

 The Clinical Trialists Summer School focuses on clinical trials and data analysis in Heart Failure.
 Organised Prof. Ewa Jankowska (Chair of the HoT Committee), Prof. Scott Solomon (Professor of Medicine at Harvard Medical School, Director of Noninvasive Cardiology and Senior Physician at Brigham and Women’s Hospital), it is based on state-of-the-art lectures regarding novelties in heart failure by key opinion leaders and principal investigators, rapid presentations by some young clinicians, interactive discussions, and mentoring.

 The HFA believes that through this interaction, novel and promising concepts for the understanding and treatment of heart failure can be developed at the crossroad of experienced experts, trialists, and young enthusiastic clinicians.
 Young clinicians will benefit from the unique atmosphere through new ideas, mentoring and motivation to follow an even more enthusiastic career in clinical science in the field of heart failure.